feature-image

 Jerry Jones’ Cowboys are linked with Maxx Crosby

-When the Cowboys sent Micah Parsons to the Packers last season, everyone was in shock.
-As previously mentioned, in return, they got two first-round picks and Kenny Clark, which set a clear market for elite edge rushers.
+When the Cowboys sent Micah Parsons to the Packers last season, the move came as a shock to most.
+And with the two first-round picks they received in return and Kenny Clark, they set a clear market for elite edge rushers.
 Now, the Las Vegas Raiders are also hoping for the same deal as the baseline for Maxx Crosby.
 And yes, America’s Team has shown real interest in it.

 article-image